alevindix/FakeRealNews/README.md

  - Save the model and the transformation pipeline on HDFS
  ### Flask Web Application
  Created to insert a news, process it and show the output.
- - Load model from HDFS
+ - Load model and input transformation pipeline from HDFS
  - Insert news on user interface
  - Get input with an AJAX request
  - Process input running transformation pipeline